ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-simple/04-bubble-sort.md

 ```
 :::

-The number of swaps required depends on how often an element is less than the one immediately preceding it in the array.
+If we instead want to know how many swaps that are required, this depends on how often an element is less than the one immediately preceding it in the array.
-In the worst case this will happen in every single comparison, leading to $O(n^2)$ number of swaps.
+In the worst case this will happen in every single comparison, leading to the same number of swaps, *quadratic*.
-If we assume that the initial array is random, we can expect that about half of the comparisons will lead to a swap.
+If we assume that the initial array is random, we can expect that about half of the comparisons will lead to a swap, which is also quadratic (recall that constant factors don't matter).
-So the average case number of swaps is also quadratic, $O(n^2)$.
-However, if the initial array is already sorted we don't have to perform any swaps at all, so in the best case the number of swaps is constant $O(1)$.
+However, if the initial array is already sorted we don't have to perform any swaps at all -- but we should never rely on the best case anyway, so this doesn't give much information.
-(But recall that the best case is not something we should rely upon.)